mobizt/FirebaseJson/README.md

-The following example show how to use FirebaseJson.
+The following example shows how to use FirebaseJson.

 ```C++
 //Declare FirebaseJson object (global or local)